garjen55/MD-101T00-ManagingModernDesktops/Instructions/Labs/0303-Configuring Enterprise State Roaming.md

 16. On the **All set!** page, select **OK**.

-17. Verify the Feedback Hub, Calculator, and Calendar are pinned to the Start screen.
-Verify Maps is pinned to the taskbar.
+17. Verify the background and mouse pointer have changed.

 18. On the taskbar, select **Microsoft Edge**.